 How Much Does a Divorce Attorney CostHow much does a divorce attorney cost in the state of Georgia?
-The truth is no matter where you live, the cost varies.
+The truth is that no matter where you live, the cost varies.
 The cost will also depend on the issues at stake in your divorce and the expectations of both spouses.
-Still, there are ways to get a general idea of the costs before moving forward with the process.
+Still, there are ways to get a general idea of the costs before moving forward.

-You can run up significant legal fees quickly if you and your spouse disagree over custody issues or over other factors that are important to both of you.
-However, if you are planning on a simple, uncontested divorce in Georgia, you can expect a more affordable process and possibly even a flat rate.
+You can run up significant legal fees quickly if you and your spouse disagree over custody issues or other important factors to both of you.
+However, if you plan on a simple, uncontested divorce in Georgia, you can expect a more affordable process and possibly even a flat rate.

 Primary Factors Contributing to Attorney’s Fees